-Helen has been working with Te Pou o te Whakaaro Nui (Te Pou) since 2013, to initiate and develop the Aotearoa/New Zealand Equally Well collaborative.
-Helen works with the backbone team at Te Pou on a part-time basis alongside her job as strategic policy advisor to the Wise Group, and the OECD.
-In working on the Equally Well evidence update, the evidence for the relatively poor health outcomes for people who experience a mental illness and/or addiction became very clear.
-Through Equally Well, Helen is committed to working with others to find ways to improve outcomes.
+Helen has been working with Te Pou o te Whakaaro Nui (Te Pou) since 2013 to initiate and develop the Aotearoa New Zealand Equally Well collaborative.
+Helen works with the backbone team at Te Pou on a part-time basis alongside her job as a strategic policy advisor to the Wise Group.
+Helen has also recently been working as an advisor with the OECD to publish the Aotearoa New Zealand mental health and work report.

-Helen's interest and the focus of her work is on connecting research, policy and practice and in particular to address the systemic barriers which create inequities.
+Helen's interest and the focus of her work is on connecting research, policy, and practice and in particular to address the systemic barriers which create inequities.